 The DPSCD Go Green Challenge (GGC) is a youth-driven sustainability competition among district schools that engages students in STEM projects designed to make their homes, schools, and communities more sustainable – for everyone.
 The program is free and open to any DPSCD school, grades K-12.

 The GGC was launched in Fall 2012 as a voluntary opportunity for schools to reduce their energy costs and share in the savings.
 Last year 42 schools participated in one of the three tiers of the Go Green Challenge.
 Teams received over $10,000 in grants and district-sponsored funds to support student-led sustainability projects.
-Over the past 5 years the program has saved over $1,500,000 and awarded $105,000 back to schools.
+Over the past 5 years the program has saved over $1,700,000 and awarded $112,000 back to schools.
 Recognizing that going green is more than just energy conservation, this year the DPSCD Go Green Challenge continues to include projects on water conservation, recycling, and gardening.
 As a result, the program has provided a platform for teachers to engage their students in STEM projects that empower students and unlock their leadership potential!